ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 [![Xbox One S][xbox_one_s]][13]

 - Must be the *Xbox One S* and not the *Xbox One* gamepad.
 The *Xbox One S* supports Bluetooth, while the regular *Xbox One* doesn't.
+- Supports both "old" and "new" Xbox One mappings:  supports firmware v3.1 as well as firmware v4.8.
 - Press:
   - *A* for Fire
   - *B* for Jump